Healthy and Sustainable Pre School Scheme

 Part of the Welsh Government Healthy Schools Scheme initiative

-The scheme supports and links with several key areas of work including Flying Start; Estyn; CIW, Families First; Designed to Smile, Small Workplace Award, and the Gold Standard Healthy Snack Award.
+The scheme supports and links with several key areas of work including, Curriculum for Wales, Flying Start; Estyn; CIW, Families First; Designed to Smile, Healthy Working Wales, and the Gold Standard Healthy Snack Award.

 • Nutrition and oral health